top of page

 12. What Jewish ruling council plotted against Jesus and had Him arrested?

-They had authority over both the religious and civil matters.
+This ruling council had authority over both the religious and civil matters.

 Seventy-one members made up the court.